Rita Mount: Exhibitions

-At the age of 18, she regularly exhibited at the salons of the Art Association of Montreal and, beginning in 1910, at the Royal Canadian Academy of Arts, at the New York World's Fair in 1939, Coronation Exhibition in London, England, and British Empire Overseas Exhibition.
+At the age of 18, she regularly exhibited at the salons of the Art Association of Montreal and, beginning in 1910, at the Royal Canadian Academy of Arts, at the 1939 New York World's Fair, Coronation Exhibition in London, England, and British Empire Exhibition.
 In 1916–1917, she showed her work at the Bibliothèque Saint-Sulpice, with Claire Fauteux and Berthe Lemoine.
+In 1934, she had a solo exhibition of her marine work at the Art Association of Montreal.
 In 1958, her works were shown in a three-woman exhibition alongside Irene Shaver and Vivian Walker.
 Over sixty-years later the women's work was exhibited again in commemoration of International Women's Day at the marden Art Gallery, in Pointe-Claire Village, Montreal, Québec.

 Her work has also been on display in Continental Galleries, Watson Art Galleries, Walter Klinkhoff Gallery, and Morency Frères Ltée., all in Montreal.

 Legacy

 The works of Rita Mount are in the collections of the Montreal Museum of Fine Arts, the Musée national des beaux-arts du Québec and the National Gallery of Canada.
-At her death in 1967, her sister entrusted her archives to the Bibliothèque nationale du Québec.
+At her death in 1967, her sister entrusted her archives to the Bibliothèque et Archives nationales du Québec.
 This material, which also includes correspondence, is one of the few collections illustrating the career of a female artist-painter in Quebec.